 Trauma Informed Care

-As many as 57% of women inmates have been physically or sexually abused at some point in their lives.
-This trauma contributes to increases in depression, stress & anxiety disorders, learning problems, behavioral disorders, and substance abuse according to NCCHC.
-The trauma-informed approach recognizes trauma as a central issue in the health of the majority of women inmates.
-Sensitivity and acknowledgment of a traumatic history can lead to interventions promoting recovery.
+As many as 57% of incarcerated women have been physically or sexually abused at some point in their lives.
+This trauma contributes to increases in depression, stress & anxiety disorders, learning problems, behavioral disorders, and substance use according to NCCHC.
+The trauma-informed approach recognizes trauma as a central issue in the health of the majority of incarcerated women.
+Sensitivity and acknowledgment of a traumatic history can lead to interventions that promote recovery.

 Mental Health

-Trauma and abuse coupled with drug and alcohol abuse lead to increase mental illness.
-36% of women inmates are treated for some form of mental illness compared to 24% of men.
-A correctional nurse working in women’s prisons experience first-hand the increased medication administration, esp. psychotropics, for female inmates.
-Women inmates are more willing to seek out counseling and psychiatric services, although many facilities are understaffed in these areas.
+Trauma and abuse, added to drug and alcohol use, lead to increased mental illness.
+Thirty-six percent of incarcerated women are treated for some form of mental illness, compared to 24% of incarcerated men.
+Correctional nurses working in women’s prisons experience first-hand the increased prescription of medication, especially psychotropics, for their patients.
+Incarcerated women are more willing to seek out counseling and psychiatric services, although many facilities are understaffed in these areas.

 Pregnancy and Reproductive Health

-Incarcerated women tend to have complicated and high-risk pregnancies due to their past medical histories, lack of prenatal care, and drug/alcohol use.
-Reproductive health is jeopardized by increased sexually transmitted diseases, pelvic inflammatory disease, and poor hygiene.
+Incarcerated women often have complicated and high-risk pregnancies due to their past medical histories, lack of prenatal care, and drug/alcohol use.
+Reproductive health is jeopardized by increased sexually transmitted infections, pelvic inflammatory disease, and poor hygiene.
 Inadequate attention to female-specific screenings such as breast exams and Pap smears can lead to undetected cancers.

 Impact of Prison on Health

-A study in the UK found that imprisonment was largely detrimental to women’s health for a number of reasons.
-The shock of imprisonment coupled with separation from family and children affected health, as did poor health habits such as lack of exercise, poor dietary choices and close proximity to smokers.
+A study in the United Kingdom found that imprisonment was largely detrimental to women’s health for a number of reasons.
+The shock of imprisonment coupled with separation from family and children affected women’s health, as did poor health habits such as lack of exercise, poor dietary choices and close proximity to smokers.

 What other female-specific health conditions have you seen in corrections?